 Colorado law requires all students attending Colorado schools and licensed child cares to be vaccinated against certain diseases unless a medical or non-medical exemption is filed.
 For more information about vaccine requirements, resources and exemptions, please visit the Colorado Department of Public Health and Environment’s School Immunization page.

-Low or no cost immunizations for uninsured children and adults
+Low and no cost immunizations for uninsured and under-insured children.
+Medicaid accepted.

 Immunizations for established patients.
 Only accept patients with Medicaid or no insurance.
 Immunizations provided on a sliding scale for patients with no insurance.